Understanding What to Expect with a Wrongful Birth Lawsuit

 Contact Us Today

-Paul M. da Costa and his associates at Snyder Sarno D'Aniello Maceri & da Costa LLC are dedicated to ensuring that their clients receive the compensation they deserve for the emotional turmoil surrounding wrongful birth cases.
-Reach out today to schedule a consultation and discuss your chances of success.
+Paul M. da Costa and his team at Snyder Sarno D'Aniello Maceri & da Costa LLC are dedicated to ensuring that their clients receive the compensation they deserve for the emotional turmoil surrounding wrongful birth cases.
+Please contact Paul M. da Costa at (973) 274-5200 or PdaCosta@snydersarno.com to set up a meeting at one of our three New Jersey offices.